tgermain/grandRepositorySky/README.md

 TODO :
 - All methods which return a `*DHTNode` must return an **id** and we have to perform a `lookup(id)`

+## 3. Data & Replication
+facebook duplicate data of one node on 2 other nodes : enough ?